When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Suzie:

-And the way you can keep doing that year after year is by having a strong ROI.
-Because if your brand positioning is not strong enough, you have to dial down more and more of your marketing spend because it’s not giving you the ROI … Or you dial down your innovation because it doesn’t pay out after one, two, three, four, five years.
+If your brand positioning is not strong enough, you have to dial down more and more of your marketing spend because it’s not giving you the ROI … Or you dial down your innovation because it doesn’t pay out.

 So it’s a formula.
 It’s actually a mathematical formula.
 It’s that simple.